Vishal-V/100-Days-of-ML-Code/README.md

 - Completed Week 1 of the course

 ### Day 29 (7-10-18) mini-batch gradient descent with momentum and Adam
-- Implementing mini-batch gradient descent with momentum
+- Implemented mini-batch gradient descent with momentum
+- Implemented Adam optimization from the ICLR 2015 paper